rdeshong/cyberbootcamp-project1/README.md

 Load balancers protect availablility within the CIA triad of security?
 The advantage of a jump box in the setup, is that it restricts access by not exposing key components of the network.
 To access any network resource, access has to go through the jump box.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system performance.
-- Filebeat watches for changes to the filesystem._
+- Filebeat watches for changes to the filesystem.
+In this implementation it's used to also monitor sudo commands, ssh logins and modifications to users and groups.
-- Metricbeat records a machine's metrics such as uptime, CPU and memory usage_
+- Metricbeat records a machine's metrics such as uptime, CPU and memory usage

 The configuration details of each machine may be found below.